A meme is any information that can be copied by others in some way.

-Memes and genes are two different systems, and they co-compete as well.
+Memes and genes are two different systems of life, and they co-compete as well.

 One is much slower and more precise.
 Nature vs Nurture.

-Rational memes are those that utilize our critical faculties, and focuses on the creation of new memes.
+Rational memes are those that focuse on the creation of new memes (David Deutsch)

-Anti-rational memes are those that limit our critical faculties, and focus on preservation of what we know.
+Anti-rational memes are those that focus on the preservation of the meme itself.

 Our human impulses and emotions are the first to latch onto memes.

-Memes found this out, hence why the things that tend to spread are emotionally loaded (anger, lust, curiosity, etc.)
+Memes found this out, hence why what spreads is emotionally loaded (anger, lust, curiosity, etc.)